 The Protocols of the Elders of Zion is an anti-Semitic pamphlet published in Russia at the end of the 19th century.
 It purports to be the minutes of meetings held secretly by Jewish wise men plotting to control the world.
 Exposed many times as a forgery, the Protocols has nevertheless continued to be translated, published, and distributed all over the world, from the United States to Japan, from the Arab world to Latin America.
-Its legacy is alive and well today in the Hamas Charter, among Holocaust deniers, and conspiracy theorists.
+Its legacy is alive and well today in the charter for Palestinian terrorist group Hamas, as well as among Holocaust deniers, and conspiracy theorists.

 The Protocols consists of 24 “meetings” during which the chief of the Jewish wise men explains how to turn non-Jews into slaves and how to take hold of various global institutions.
 The text contains a critique of liberalism, an analysis of methods that can be used to gain control of the world, and a description of the universal State to come.
 The book does not give details about the identity of the wise men, the author of the “minutes,” the time and place of the meetings, the intended audience, or the ways in which the manuscript was made public.

 Different editions give different accounts of where the manuscript was “found.”
 In some editions, it was discovered in the “chancellery of Zion,” purportedly located in France.
 In others, it was obtained by “a woman who knew one of the top leaders of Free Masonry,” another society typically associated with Jewish conspiracies.
 In other editions, the Protocols was presented by Zionist leader Theodor Herzl himself at the First Zionist Congress in 1897.